iainvdw/transmuter-store/README.md

 ## Limitations

-As a `Proxy` only watches direct properties of the object it wraps, changes to nested objects or items in arrays won't propagate to the `set` handler.
+As a `set` handler of a `Proxy` only watches direct properties of the object it wraps, changes to nested objects or items in arrays won't propagate to the `set` handler.
 Use array/object destructuring for this and assigning the new result directly to the store, or use something like [Immutable.js](https://github.com/facebook/immutable-js/).

 **Plain JS, does _not_ trigger event**: